xploytt/ticketswap_/readme.md

   -Event links to purchase the ticket will be sent to the buyer email, or:
 - Share private links generated for each event for ticket purchases.

-## Configuration

-The application uses environment variables for configuration.
-You can customize the configuration by creating a `.env` file based on the provided `.env.example`.
-This file should include details such as secret keys, mail server configuration, and other sensitive information.

 ## Features

 - **User Authentication**: Secure login using a passcode.